stephenhouser/node-red-contrib-flexradio/packages/node-red-contrib-flexradio/README.md

-# FlexRadio 6xxx NodeRed Nodes
+# FlexRadio 6xxx Node-RED Nodes

-This repository provides a number of [NodeRed](https://nodered.org) nodes to interact with [FlexRadio 6xxx](http://flexradio.com) series software defined and network attached radios.
+This repository provides a number of [Node-RED](https://nodered.org) nodes to interact with [FlexRadio 6xxx](http://flexradio.com) series software defined and network attached radios.